eugenioLopezRamos/slika-photography/README.md

 - lazy load images
 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production
 - reassemble the manifest files for the asset pipeline into 2 files: main and admin
-- verify that :slug params are safe (or if they need sanitization/parameterization)

 - clean up the file manager javascript, it looks awful right now
 - Add file manager mobile controls
 - See permission stuff for buckets (ACL, IIRC)
 - deselect all but one folder when uploading?
-- fix posts slug redirecter, it always queries the posts model

 - Add friendly forwarding on admin pages
 - Add size limit on uploads/downloads client side and server side